 Snow is sacred.
 We as guardians of the mountains carry the responsibility of protecting and preserving the integrity of our snow, our winters, and our planet.
-As ambassadors of winter, it is our responsibility to advocate for the environment so I sat down with our Sustainability Manager, Connor O’Sullivan, to learn more about what each skier and rider can do to shred
+As ambassadors of winter, it is our responsibility to advocate for the environment so I sat down with our Sustainability Manager, Connor O’Sullivan, to learn more about what each skier and rider can do to improve their sustainable shredding.

 The rider who looks the best, must be the best, right?
 Whatever they are wearing, I’m here to find out if there are brands in the outdoor sports industry designing with the environment in mind.
 Connor says yes they are.
 “When it comes to the gear we wear it’s clear we are supporting the fashion industry which is a global contributor to excessive waste and environmental hazards,” Connor explains, “But that doesn’t mean companies are unaware.”